linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Back Matter/References to CFA Problems.md

 futures price The price at which a futures trader commits to make or take delivery of the underlying asset.

-# G gamma The curvature of an option pricing function (as a function of the value of the underlying asset).
+## G gamma The curvature of an option pricing function (as a function of the value of the underlying asset).

-geometric average The  $n$ th root of the product of  $n$  numbers.
+geometric average The $n$th root of the product of $n$ numbers.
 It is used to measure the compound rate of return over a given sample period.

 globalization Tendency toward a worldwide investment environment, and the integration of national capital markets.